San Francisco garter snake: Geographic range

 The San Francisco garter snake, a subspecies of the common garter snake, is found in scattered wetland areas on the San Francisco Peninsula from approximately the northern boundary of San Mateo County south along the eastern and western bases of the Santa Cruz Mountains, at least to the Upper Crystal Springs Reservoir, and along the Pacific coast south to Año Nuevo Point, and thence to Waddell Creek in Santa Cruz County.
 It is difficult to obtain reliable distribution information and population statistics for the San Francisco garter snake, because of the elusive nature of this reptile and the fact that much of the remaining suitable habitat is located on private property that has not been surveyed for the presence of the snake.
 This subspecies is extremely shy, difficult to locate and capture, and quick to flee to water or cover when disturbed.
 The U.S. Fish and Wildlife Service has stated that many locations that previously had healthy populations of garter snakes are now in decline due to land development pressure and the filling of wetlands in San Mateo County over the last sixty years.
 However, in many areas where it still occurs, it is not rare, but is actually quite common and can be viewed with good success once its behavior is understood.

 Description

-Adult San Francisco garter snakes can grow to a total length of 18 - 55 inches (46 – 140 cm).
+Adult San Francisco garter snakes can grow to a total length of 18–55 inches (46–140 cm).
+Male Garter snakes are more commonly than not smaller than the females, growing to only 55% of female weight.
 They have keeled dorsal scales of blue-green, bordered by stripes of black, red (sometimes orange), and blue-green.
 Their head is barely wider than the neck, and is red.
 Its eyes are large compared to other species of garter snakes, giving the snake good eyesight to be primarily active during the day.
 Studies have shown that snout length is indicative of reproductive behaviors, as great snout length is correlated with ovarian follicle growth, which increases sexual activity of the female subspecies.

 Garter snakes are practically harmless to humans.
 Their bites are fatal to their prey, but only cause a mild irritation for humans.
 With mildly toxic venom in their saliva, garter snakes possess no fangs.